Minds On

 In June of 1774, the Quebec Act was established.
 It revoked the Royal Proclamation and aimed to gain the loyalty of the French-speaking majority in Quebec by restoring French property rights.
 It enlarged boundaries of the provinces to include Ile d’Anticosti and Iles de la Madeleine on the east, and the Indigenous territory south of the Great Lakes.
 The Quebec Act guaranteed religious freedom for the Roman Catholics and restored French civil law and British criminal law.

 The Quebec Act had a large impact on Canada as it attempted to deal with issues that had been created by the Royal Proclamation.
 It enabled the Quebec economy to rely on fishers and the traditional fur trade again.
-New colonizers were unimpressed with the Quebec Act and the privileges it gave to the French population.
-Many saw this as a way for the British to develop relationships with the French colonizers, in the event they had trouble with American colonies.
+New colonists were unimpressed with the Quebec Act and the privileges it gave to the French population.
+Many saw this as a way for the British to develop relationships with the French colonists, in the event they had trouble with American colonies.

 The Quebec Act had major implications for Canada.
 First, it gained the trust of the French people in Canada.
 Building trust between French-speaking and English-speaking populations was important to prevent rebellions against the British.

 The Quebec Act upset Americas because they felt the British were being too lenient to the French and prevented their expansion, eventually leading to the American Revolution.
 The British were eager to show respect for the strength of First Nations peoples and to prevent any reoccurrence of the bloody wars.
-Some Indigenous peoples thought the new border, and the presence of the British military to enforce it, might help them protect themselves against colonizers’ encroachments.
+Some Indigenous Peoples thought the new border, and the presence of the British military to enforce it, might help them protect themselves against colonists’ encroachments.
 So, the provisions of the Quebec Act were seen as a minor improvement.

 Portrait of General James Murray, the first governor of the Province of Quebec.
-His job was ended early due to complaints from English merchants.
-The dispute centred on the application of British law and the creation of an Assembly.

 Let’s recap!